voidlizard/fixme/README.md

 fixme-prefix     TODO:    bugs issues

 ;; file mask to search fixmies.
-;; Althought only git blobs scanned, it makes sense
+;; Although only git blobs scanned, it makes sense
 ;; to filter the blobs for scanning.

 fixme-files **/*.hs